 When you need both standards on the same engagement

-This scenario is becoming more common as CSRD reporting matures and investors demand GHG-specific assurance alongside the broader sustainability statement.
+This is the scenario from the opening paragraph, and it’s becoming more common as CSRD reporting matures and investors demand GHG-specific assurance alongside the broader sustainability statement.

 The practical answer: you run a single engagement with two conclusions.
 The ISAE 3000 engagement covers the full sustainability statement.
 The ISAE 3410 procedures run concurrently for the GHG data within that statement.
-You issue either one report with two conclusions or two separate reports, depending on the client’s needs and the investor’s requirements.
+You issue either one report with two conclusions or two separate reports.
+In our experience, most clients prefer the combined report unless the investor has specified otherwise.

 Your engagement letter must specify both standards when both apply.
 ISAE 3000 paragraph 10 requires the engagement terms to identify the applicable criteria and the intended level of assurance.
-When ISAE 3410 also applies, the engagement letter should separately identify the GHG statement, the GHG criteria (e.g., the GHG Protocol Corporate Standard), and the assurance level for the GHG conclusion.
-Failing to scope the ISAE 3410 component in the engagement letter is a quality management deficiency that an EQCR would flag.
+When ISAE 3410 also applies, the engagement letter should separately identify the GHG statement, the GHG criteria (e.g., the GHG Protocol Corporate Standard), the assurance level for the GHG conclusion, and the intended report format.

 The reporting question deserves attention.
 When you issue two conclusions, you can do so in one combined report or two separate reports.
 A combined report is more efficient and avoids the risk of inconsistency between the two documents.
 But some investors and regulatory programmes specifically require a standalone GHG assurance report (not embedded in a broader document).
+We’ve seen this on about half the engagements where green financing is involved.
 Ask the client’s investor or programme administrator what format they need before you draft the report.
 Redoing the report because the format was wrong wastes time you’ve already spent on the substantive work.

 For the ISAE 3410 report specifically, paragraph 69 prescribes the elements that must appear.
 These include identification of the GHG statement being assured, a description of the applicable criteria, a description of the entity’s responsibility versus the practitioner’s responsibility, and the assurance conclusion.
 If the GHG statement covers only Scope 1 and Scope 2 (which is common for voluntary assurance), make sure the scope limitation is clearly stated in the report.
 An investor reading the report should immediately understand what’s covered and what isn’t.